2020 SEC Women's Golf Championship

-This marks the seventh consecutive year for the Southeastern Conference Championship to be contested in at the Greystone Golf and Country Club in the Birmingham metro area.
+This marks the eighth consecutive year for the Southeastern Conference Championship to be contested in at the Greystone Golf and Country Club in the Birmingham metro area.
 The SEC has conducted its annual championship at Greystone since 2013 (Founder's Course 2013-14, 2015-19).

 The 2020 event will mark the third consecutive in which the championship will feature both stroke and match play, with match play on Saturday, April 18 and Sunday, April 19.
 Three rounds of stroke play will occur the opening three days of the championship.
 The final round on Sunday was televised live on SEC Network for the first time in 2018 and will continue to be shown to a national audience once again in 2020 for the third consecutive season.

-Arkansas won its first Southeastern Conference women's golf championship by defeating South Carolina 3-2 in the match play final at the 2018 event.
+Ole Miss won its first Southeastern Conference women's golf championship by defeating South Carolina 3-2 in the match play final at the 2019 event.